accredible/accredible_certificate/README.md

  1. From the **edx-platform** directory run the command `sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws generate_accredible_certs -c edX/DemoX/Demo_Course -a <API_KEY>` where < API_KEY > is replaced with the API key provided by Accredible and where edX/DemoX/Demo_Course is replaced by the course key that you'd like to generate certificates for.

 ### Support
-If you have any issues, suggestions or questions then please send an email to support@accredible.com.
+If you have any issues, suggestions or questions then please send an email to support@accredible.com or submit an issue to https://github.com/accredible/acms-php-api/issues